Pelvic Floor Dysfunction: What It Is, Why It Matters, and How to Fix It

 Red flags—get medical clearance asap

-Talk to your OB-GYN or a urogynecologist; imaging or referral to specialist PT may be needed.
+Talk to your OB-GYN or a urogynecologist; imaging or referral to a specialist PT may be needed.

 How Bump Wellness helps moms in Palm Springs